We use cookies on this site to enhance your experience.

 The Milton Student Leadership Council is comprised of first-year and second-year off-campus students with support from Laurier staff.
 This council offers monthly events for the entire campus community to engage in.
 The Milton Student Leadership Council likely resembles the student government council most students experience in high school.

 The Marketing Executive will focus on promoting council events to engage the campus community and encourage participation among peers.
 The Marketing Executive will utilize communication channels such as email, social media, and in-person promotion to inform students about upcoming events and opportunities.
+This role is anticipated to be filled by a second-year student.

 Positions available: 1